 - Storing a tenant’s security deposit in either a trust account or in the form of a bond.

-As a North Carolina landlord, it’s critical to have a working knowledge of Landlord-Tenant Laws.
+As a landlord in North Carolina, it’s critical to have a working knowledge of landlord-tenant laws.
 Not only will knowing these laws help you create healthy relationships with your tenants, but will protect you from potential legal issues.

-However, keeping up with legal amendments can be tricky!
-To ensure your property is in compliance with all federal, state, and municipal laws – reach out to Keyrenter Raleigh today!
+However, keeping up with legal amendments and laws in North Carolina can be tricky!
+To ensure your North Carolina rental property is in compliance with all federal, state, and municipal laws – reach out to Keyrenter Raleigh today!

-Our comprehensive property management services and expert knowledge on everything from security deposit laws and eviction processes to tax services and financial reporting are sure to help you achieve your investment goals and grow your ROI!
+With our comprehensive property management services and expert knowledge on everything from security deposit laws and eviction processes to rent payments and financial reporting, we help property owners in North Carolina achieve their investment goals and grow their ROI!